 Unlike at a Settlement Conference, at Binding JDR the parties explicitly request that the same judge who assists them with trying to resolve their case makes a final decision for them regarding any issues that they cannot resolve on consent.
 The parties specifically waive any objections that they may otherwise be entitled to raise pursuant to subrule 17(24) of the Family Law Rules, which indicates that a judge who has conducted a settlement conference should not then decide the issues.

 Cases that are suitable for Binding JDR

-While all cases relating to parenting, support and division of property can potentially be resolved by Binding JDR, this process is intended for less complex cases that do not involve witnesses other than the parties unless the Court directs otherwise.
+While all cases relating to parenting, support and division of property can potentially be resolved by Binding JDR, this process is generally intended for cases that do not involve witnesses other than the parties unless the Court directs otherwise.
 It is also more appropriate for cases where there are a limited number of issues or where the parties have substantially agreed on the facts and only require a determination regarding the application of the law to their circumstances.
-Examples of cases that would likely be suitable for Binding JDR are settling terms of a parenting plan schedule; reasonableness of and responsibility for special or extraordinary s.
-7 expenses; quantum or duration of spousal support; or ruling on a few specific items in a net family property calculation.

 Binding JDR is not appropriate unless all necessary financial disclosure or other information has already been exchanged or the case conference judge can expect that it will be exchanged prior to the scheduled hearing.
 Binding JDR is also not appropriate where there are significant credibility issues that require cross-examination by the other party.
 In addition, because of time constraints, cases that require more than one day are likely not appropriate for this pilot project.
 Additional time may be made available by the hearing judge at their sole discretion.

 Because a limited number of Binding JDR hearings are available, and to ensure that participating cases meet the above criteria, the court must approve each request for a Binding JDR hearing.
 This will usually be done at the case conference.